 You’ve Not Shopped Like This Before

 Oxford Street has all of your high street brands and I’ve visited it regularly.
-Not for myself, because I don’t really like to shop, but Tom does a thorough job of exploring every shop before he buys nothing.
-Oh, indecision… [Tom replies: “It’s not indecision, it’s endeavouring to make the right decision.].
+Not for myself, because I don’t really like to shop, but my partner does a thorough job of exploring every shop before he buys nothing.
+Oh, indecision… [He replies: “It’s not indecision, it’s endeavouring to make the right decision.].
 Blegh.

 Add to that markets like Brick Lane, Notting Hill, and Covent Garden and you’re spoiled for choice.